-The Director shall collect a filing fee of \$100.00 before accepting articles of incorporation for filing.
-If the Director accepts other documents for filing, the Director may determine fees therefor.
+The Director of Tribal Business Regulation shall collect a filing fee of \$100.00 before accepting articles of incorporation for filing.
+If the Director of Regulation accepts other documents for filing, the Director of Regulation may determine fees therefor.

 Section 13.
 Public Information